Monash End-to-End Rural Cohort

 What is the Monash End-to-End Rural Cohort?

 The Monash End-to-End Rural Cohort is a group of domestic graduate entry students within the Bachelor of Medical Science and Doctor of Medicine (MD).
-These students have the opportunity to undertake their medical degree in rural and regional Victoria through Monash Rural Health.
+These students have the opportunity to undertake their medical degree in rural and regional Victoria, primarily in the state's north west, through Monash Rural Health.

 Each year 30 of the 73 places within the graduate entry MD are set aside for students undertaking the Monash End-to-End Rural Cohort.

 It’s the same Monash medical degree, but in a different location.

 As an End-to-End student, you will complete the Monash graduate entry MD curriculum in rural and regional Victoria.